 Is Brad Pitt trying to distract us from something?
-The actor has just opened an art exhibition and now he’s only gone and launched a “genderless” beauty range – despite never having vocalised any interest in skincare before.
+The actor has just opened an art exhibition and now he’s launched a “genderless” beauty range – despite never having vocalised any interest in skincare before.

 Described as a “science-meets-nature” brand, ‘Le Domaine’ features four products in all: two creams, a serum and a cleanser.
 The products have been created using grape-based antioxidants harvested from the vineyards of the Château Beaucastel vintners, who also developed Pitt’s wine.
 Fifteen years of research have apparently gone into the brand and resulted in a molecule named GSM10, a “powerful antidote to oxidative stress”.